• Bond yields broadly rose in October, as stronger labour market data led to questions about the path of future Fed rate cuts.

 Emerging markets

-EM spreads remained resilient across investment-grade and high-yield in April
+EM investment-grade and high-yield spreads

-Source: Bloomberg.
-Data period is 24 months to 30 April 2024.
-‘EM investment grade’ represented Bloomberg EM USD Aggregate Average OAS Index; ‘EM high-yield’ represented by Bloomberg Emerging Markets High Yield Average OAS Index.
+Source: Bloomberg and Vanguard.
+For the 24 months to 30 October 2024.
+Proxies used: EM investment-grade: Bloomberg EM USD Aggregate Average OAS Index; EM high-yield: Bloomberg Emerging Markets High Yield Average OAS Index.

 Outlook